Do you worry about someone in your family due to one or more of the following?

 Carers Discount Card can be used for discounts at a range of shops and cafes in York.

 Carers Emergency Card if you support someone who is over the age of 18 and you are worried about what will happen to the person you care for if something happens to you such as illness or another emergency.

-Young Carers Revolution is a movement of change for young carers in York.
-By developing a voice for young carers and using it well, this will make a positive difference to issues faced by young carers.
+Young Carers Revolution is a movement of change for young carers in York, providing a voice for young carers to make a positive difference to issues faced by young carers.

 The Children's Society provides information and support for young carers.